Back to Blogs

 Using a recruiter is like using a traffic app like Waze that gives you alerts about what’s going on ahead of you (or around you) to help make more informed decisions about your commute/career.

 A good recruiter can help gauge the pulse of what is going on in the industry.
-One MATRIX Recruiter says she freely offers consultants insight into the hiring market.
-“What skills are hottest?
+One Motion Recruiter says she freely offers consultants insight into the hiring market.
+"What skills are hottest?
 What do pay rates look like for my skill set?
 What is trending for growth?
-Are you looking to modify your skill set or get your hands into a new technology?
+Are you looking to modify your skill set or get into a new technology?
 Ask us how often we see those skills in our market.
-It may be what you want to hear or may be the advice that saves you valuable time on a skill that isn’t worthwhile,” she said.
+It may be what you want to hear or maybe the advice that saves you valuable time on a skill that isn't worthwhile," she said.

 Networking is another area where a recruiter can help.
 Recruiters have excellent networks, often familiar with hundreds of companies and thousands of contacts within them.
 Do you have a dream company you are targeting?
 Your recruiter may be able to provide an introduction to someone who works there who you can talk to.
 Curious about specialized local groups, but don’t know where to start?
 Chances are, your recruiter can introduce you to the groups or members involved.